Does RV Insurance Cover Roof Damage?

 RV insurance is essential to protect your investment, including the RV roof.

-While insurance for the RV is legally required, only the comprehensive level may cover roof damage sufficiently.
+Does RV insurance cover roof leaks?
+While insurance for the RV is legally required, only the comprehensive level may cover roof damage and water leaks sufficiently.

-It is important to obtain an appropriate level of RV insurance to get accidental damage coverage for your RV.
+It’s important to obtain an appropriate level of RV insurance to get accidental damage coverage for your RV.
+Otherwise, the risk of not being protected via an RV roof leak insurance claim is very possible.

 RV Roof